aDecoy/AI-gym_with_Mujoco-py/README.md

 Congratulation, your first step in world domination by a machine army is done.
 You now need to find out how to make robots learn to walk.
 This is what we will do next.
 It should be a good example of how you can use the AI-gym enviorment.

+## Learn to walk
+We will use the ant-v1 enviorment to learn a quadroped to walk.
+To do this we will use a clever evolutionary algorithm proposed by OpenAI [here], and implemented in python by [(...)](githublocation).
+This means that you dont actually need to know any of the matematics of

+pip install evostra

+He did not comment a lot, but his code is quite easy to read. the main program crates an Agent.
+The Agent class has the save, load, train, predict,run, functions already build.
+You only need to tell it what model to use.
+The model class is a Neural Network.